 Wren Academy has a growing link with Church Army Academy, a school in Nairobi, Kenya.

-Wren Year 7 students have exchanged letters with students from Kenya and we are fundraising to provide bursaries so students from slums areas can be educated at the Church Army school.
+Wren Year 7 students have exchanged letters with students from Kenya and we fundraise to provide bursaries so four students from slums areas can be educated at the Church Army school.

 About Church Army Academy